 SENDCO

 Jess Dillon is the school SENDCO.
-She has completed the National Award for Special Educational Needs Coordination (NASCO).
+She has completed the National Award for Special Educational Needs Coordination (NASENCO).
 She also plays part of the Senior Leadership Team which ensures that the needs of SEND children are at forefront of any decision making.

-Both the head of school, Keeley McCleave, and the executive head, Laura Hall, have completed the NASCO and are experienced Inclusion Leaders.
+Both the head of school, Keeley McCleave, and the executive head, Laura Hall, have completed the NASENCO and are experienced Inclusion Leaders.
 Together they work to meet the needs of all the children at Holy Trinity Primary School.

 Jess can be contacted via the school office on 0207 435 9089.